dailystory/docs/articles/changelog/2020/september.md

 * Bugs with system redirect on create tenant
 * Bug with deserializing fullname
 * Change throttle on text messages
+* Run blocks validation on update for automation

 ## September 14, 2020
 * Inline menus need to be consistent